FIWARE/tutorials.Step-by-Step/docs/entity-relationships.md

     e.g. "Vodka" + A price e.g. 13.99 Euros + A size e.g. Small
--   An inventory item is another conceptural entity, used to assocate products, stores, shelves and physical objects. **Inventory Item** entities would have properties such as: + An assocation to the product being sold + An association to the store in which the product is being sold + An association to the shelf where the product is being displayed + A stock count of the quantity of the product available in the warehouse + A stock count of the
+-   An inventory item is another conceptural entity, used to assocate products, stores, shelves and physical objects. **Inventory Item** entities would have properties such as: + An association to the product being sold + An association to the store in which the product is being sold + An association to the shelf where the product is being displayed + A stock count of the quantity of the product available in the warehouse + A stock count of the